JTAG is more than debugging and programming

 In order to add this open circuit coverage it is necessary to communicate with the peripheral device from boundary scan on the enabled device.
 If communication can be verified, there cannot be an open circuit fault.
 This type of testing can be very simple, for example lighting an LED and asking an operator to verify it has activated, or more complex, for example writing data into the memory array of a RAM and reading it back.

-Is it a lot of work to create a JTAG test system?
+Is it a lot of work to create an XJTAG test system?

-Using the libraries for standard non-JTAG components provided by XJTAG, you can get a set of tests up and running for your board with no code development.
-The library files contain models for all types of non-JTAG devices from simple resistors and buffers to complex memory devices such as DDR3.
+Using the library for standard non-JTAG components installed with XJTAG software, you can get a set of tests up and running for your board with no code development.
+The XJTAG library contains models for all types of non-JTAG devices from simple resistors and buffers to complex memory devices such as DDR3.
 Because boundary scan disconnects the control of the pins on JTAG devices from their functionality the same model can be used irrespective of the JTAG device controlling a peripheral.

 Most boards already contain JTAG headers for programming or debug so there are no extra design requirements.